How to Write a Strategic Plan

 • How are we going to win?

 Growth strategies are where your competitive advantages and your customer segments come into play.
-Once you have all that articulated, you can move to your annual plan, which looks like organization-wide objectives.
+Once you have all that articulated, you can move to your annual plan, which looks taking your organization-wide objectives and building a strategic framework.

 Plan Writing Step 4: Build Your Plan